CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 - **s**: seconds
 - **now**

-When using the `between` option, the start time (`text-time`) and end time (`text-endtime`) values can be entered as most recent first and least recent second, or vice versa.
+When using the `between` option, you can enter the start time (`text-time`) and end time (`text-endtime`) values as most recent first and least recent second, or vice versa.
 The values do not have to have the same unit of measure.

 {{%/notice%}}

 ## View VLAN Information for All Devices

 You can view the configuration information for all VLANs in your network by running the `netq show vlan` command.
-It lists VLANs by device, and indicates any switch virtual interfaces (SVIs) configured and the last time this configuration was changed.
+It lists VLANs by device, and indicates any switch virtual interfaces (SVIs) configured and the last time this configuration changed.

 This example shows the VLANs configured across a network based on the NVIDIA reference architecture.